 At the conference the Asian Sensory Network joined the group and the activities is going on, with many proposals for the future to stregthen this collaboration.

-The Sensory Science Global Group – SSGG will organise a workshop at the next Pangborn that will be held in France in August 2023: “Challenges & Practical Solutions in Global Diversity Research – Perspectives from Cross-Regional Sensory & Consumer Research Organizations”.
-This workshop will present challenges in diversity research, especially in the recruiting aspect.
+The Sensory Science Global Group – SSGG organised a workshop at Pangborn 2023 which was held in France in August 2023: “Challenges & Practical Solutions in Global Diversity Research – Perspectives from Cross-Regional Sensory & Consumer Research Organizations”.
+This workshop presented challenges in diversity research, especially in the recruiting aspect.

 Some further information about the societies/organisations in SSGG: